sergiobayona/typescript-rag-cli/README.md

 ### Setting Up Secrets

-For the workflows to function properly, you'll need to add these secrets to your GitHub repository:
+For the workflows to function properly, you'll need to add this secret to your GitHub repository:

-1. `OPENAI_API_KEY` - Your OpenAI API key for running tests
+1. `NPM_TOKEN` - Your npm access token for publishing

-2. `NPM_TOKEN` - Your npm access token for publishing
+> **Note**: Your tests use mocked OpenAI API calls so no API key is required for CI/CD.

 > **Important**: Make sure to commit your `package-lock.json` file to the repository for the CI/CD pipeline to work properly with caching enabled.
 This ensures reproducible builds and faster installation of dependencies.